Alina-Yermolenko/angular-firebase-images/README.md

 ## Deployment

-The application is deployed using Firebase Hosting.
+The application is deployed using Github Actions to Firebase Hosting.

 ## Built With